 As a scholar activist I’m deeply committed to social justice and equality and believe higher education has an important role to play in creating more just societies.
-As an academic I strive to embed equality and social justice into everything I do, which includes teaching, research and consultancy work.
+As an academic I strive to embed equality and social justice into everything I do, which includes teaching, research and professional practice.
 Pedagogies I draw on are listed below:

 (Freire) Education should facilitate social justice by helping the oppressed develop critical consciousness to understand the structures of domination in order to imagine alternative possibilities.